MbuviM/Sentiment-Analysis-on-Disconnect-the-Movie/README.md

 -tweepy
 -requests

-This can be installed using """!pip install""" on Google Colab or Jupyter Notebook.
+This can be installed using '!pip install' on Google Colab or Jupyter Notebook.

 ## Technologies Used
 - Google Colab